fredh2006/typing_test/README.md

    npm install

-3. Start the development server: bash npm run dev
+3. Start the development server with: bash npm run dev

-4. Open your browser and navigate to `http://localhost:5173` to view the application.
+Optionally, run `npm run build` to build the project or `npm run preview` to preview your build.

 # Project Structure

-The main project structure is organized as follows:
+- `index.html`: Main HTML file that loads scripts and stylesheets including Bulma CSS and jQuery.

-- `src/App.jsx`: The main application component where the typing test logic is implemented.
+- `package.json`: Includes project scripts and dependencies such as React, Bulma, jQuery, and @fortawesome packages.
-- `src/main.jsx`: The entry point of the React application where the root component is rendered.
+- `src/App.jsx`: Main React component that includes state management and renders `WordContainer`, `Stats`, and `Footer` components.
-- `src/components/Footer.jsx`: A component that displays a footer with a link to the GitHub repository.
+- `src/components/Footer.jsx`: Component that renders the footer section which includes a link to the project GitHub repository.
-- `src/components/Stats.jsx`: A component that displays the words per minute (WPM) and accuracy (ACC) stats (currently placeholder values).
+- `src/components/Stats.jsx`: Component that displays statistics such as words per minute (WPM) and accuracy (ACC).
-- `src/components/WordContainer.jsx`: A component that handles the logic for the typing test, including word highlighting and tracking user input.
+- `src/components/WordContainer.jsx`: Component handling typed words display and user typing interaction processing logic.

 # License